okbob/plpgsql_check/README.md

 Pragmas `enable:tracer` and `disable:tracer`are active for Postgres 12 and higher

-# Upgrade
+# Update

-plpgsql_check doesn't support upgrade (of plpgsql_check).
+plpgsql_check doesn't support update (of plpgsql_check).
 Before upgrade you should to drop this extension.

 # Compilation